-The food is tasty but overpriced, so just get a beer and eat in town if you’re visiting on a budget.
+The food is tasty but overpriced, so get a beer and eat in town if you’re visiting on a budget.
 They have shaded areas to sit down where you can keep your stuff while you get in the water.
 Quimixto is an enjoyable place to hang out with friends for the day!

 Unlike many other beaches around Puerto Vallarta, Quimixto isn’t packed with vendors trying to sell you things, making this one of the most relaxing beaches to hang out on.
 There is a long stretch of beautiful golden beach you’ll have almost to yourself.

-There are two restaurants on Quimixto beach, as well as a couple on the main road.
+There are two restaurants on Quimixto Beach and a couple on the main road.

-You can also get cocktails from the restaurants, or pick up a few cervezas from a shop and enjoy them on the beach.
+You can also get cocktails from the restaurants or pick up a few cervezas from a shop and enjoy them on the beach.

 For a perfect day trip to Quimixto from Puerto Vallarta, I recommend leaving Zona Romantica by 9 am to arrive in Quimixto by 10:30.
-Then, hike to the waterfall (about half an hour), and spend an hour or so chilling there.
+Then, hike to the waterfall (about half an hour) and spend an hour or so chilling there.

 Get the last boat back around 5 pm and enjoy the stunning sunset on the way back.